 A: I didn’t need them at high doses as my pain levels improved.
 I went from high doses three times a day to twice a day and then once a day and then every other day.
 It’s been about 6 months stepping down.
 The heavy doses are a lot and keep me drowsy so I can’t do much.
-Also prolonged use eventually does affect kidneys.
+Also prolonged use eventually does affect the kidneys.
 At high doses for the first few months I would do monthly Renal Function Testing for the Doctor to monitor.

-Every two days works for me so I can start back to so things again.
+Every two days works for me so I can start back to do things again.
 I was able to do a new cake decorating project over a couple days unhampered by the effects of the meds but still pain free.
 I am able to drive on my own with my reflexes not dulled by daily medication.
-I am able to manage things in my life without memory gaps or confusion.d
+I am able to manage things in my life without memory gaps or confusion.

 Q: It must have been a really hard two years.
 Thank you for sharing.

 A: I am happy to share in the hope that it helps somehow.
 And it has been a difficult two years and a few months from start to now but I’m optimistic about the future.
 My flare started in September 2019.
-I was actually just getting out of a period of clinical depression that I’d been on for a year or so prior.
+I was actually just getting out of a period of clinical depression that I’d been on meds for a year or so prior.
 I’ve been ill and unable to get back to my life since June 2018.

 Q: Did you ever think it was going to end?